Vaccine Information Statement

 Tell your vaccine provider if the person getting the vaccine:

-• Has had an allergic reaction after a previous dose of hepatitis B vaccine, or has any severe, life-threatening allergies.
+• Has had an allergic reaction after a previous dose of any vaccine that protects against tetanus or diphtheria, or has any severe, life-threatening allergies.

 Your health care provider can give you more information.